Strengths and Coaching work for young people

 In the initial consultation we will guide the young person through the Strengths Assessment, and a written copy of their strengths profile will be provided.
 We then begin coaching towards goals which they will have set for themselves.
 This session lasts 2 – 2.5 hours.
-We then recommend a small set of follow-up 1 hour Coaching sessions that can be delivered face-to-face or over the telephone.
+We then recommend a small set of follow-up 1 hour Coaching sessions that can be delivered face-to-face or online.
 There is no pressure to commit to more than you feel comfortable with, and sessions can be organised on an individual basis.

 Strengths-based coaching sessions have the potential to:

 - show young people that they have powerful strengths which they can use

 - give them optimism that they can use their inner resources to attain their goals

 Research has also shown that people who engage with the strengths-based coaching process can experience:

 - improved well-being

 - increased levels of satisfaction with life, optimism, resilience and happiness